dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Liberty consists in the power of doing that which is permitted by the law.
+  In large states public education will always be mediocre, for the same reason that in large kitchens the cooking is usually bad.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
 ## 🌟 Experiences (1024 days)